EwenG/replique/README.md

 # Replique

 Replique is a development environment for Clojure and Clojurescript.

 Replique relies on the Clojure [command line tools](https://clojure.org/guides/deps_and_cli) for starting REPLs.
-The Clojure command line tools must be [installed](https://clojure.org/guides/getting_started#_clojure_installer_and_cli_tools) before getting started with Replique.
+The Clojure command line tools must be [installed](https://clojure.org/guides/getting_started#_clojure_installer_and_cli_tools) before using Replique.

-The easiest way to start with Replique is to use a client.
-The only client currently available is an [emacs mode](https://github.com/EwenG/replique.el).
+If you are interested in using Replique, you should check out its [emacs mode](https://github.com/EwenG/replique.el).

 ## Overview